 In contrast, if you flip your steak frequently, every 30-40 seconds or so, then neither side has a chance to cool because both sides are exposed to the heat source relatively evenly.
 Your steaks cook more quickly and more evenly edge-to-edge.

-I personally like the nice seared crust on my steaks, so for thick Blackstone steaks, I would recommend searing them on each side first (for about 2-3 minutes), and then starting to flip them more frequently.
+I personally like the nice seared crust on my griddle ribeye steaks, so for thick Blackstone steaks, I would recommend searing them on each side first (for about 2-3 minutes), and then starting to flip them more frequently.

-Using the griddle hot spots as the sear zone
+Use the griddle hot spots as the sear zone

 Finishing your Blackstone steak with butter or sauce